Ukraine War — Strategic Assessment

 For the Global South.
 The conflict has deepened the fracture between the Western-led rules-based-order narrative and alternative multipolar framings.
 India, Brazil, South Africa and most African states have maintained strategic ambiguity rather than alignment with Western sanctions — a structural feature, not a transitional one.

 For information warfare.
 The Ukraine theater is the most studied information warfare case in history.
 Ukrainian information operations (the Zelensky leadership narrative, the Ghost of Kyiv myth, the Snake Island story) and Russian operations (Z-symbol mobilization, historical narrative warfare, active measures) both represent mature IW doctrine in action.
+The CN/EN-style framing delta is visible in the Russian case too: Putin’s 9 May “moving toward conclusion” framing and the Schröder reference carried greater prominence in RU-language state-adjacent press (Vedomosti) than in EN relays — a divergence worth tracking as a leading indicator of Moscow’s domestic-audience messaging.

 8. Confidence Assessment